robinsax/canvas/README.md

 ### Basic use

-canvas web application are implemented as one or more plugins.
+canvas web applications are implemented as one or more plugins.
 Plugins are stored in a shared plugin folder (by default `../canvas_plugins`) and activated in configuration.